DNXBAN001/Lumko-HS/README.md

 ## 08 Aug 2024 (03h58)
 4. Admissions Page
-    - Fix the layout of the steps and also make sure that the page is responsive
+    - Fix the layout of the steps and also make sure that the page is fully responsive
     ## 08 Aug 2024 (16h48)
     - Add the information about not accepting grade 9 to 11 applications